Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-ZTNetwork.md

 ![image](https://user-images.githubusercontent.com/8091766/228360733-9713f5ff-dd53-4995-b309-220442f978b5.png)

-Hub and spoke is the best option for Zero Trust Organizations should not have one single connection in and out of their cloud network.
-Network should be segmented into smaller islands with their own ingress and egress controls in minimize "blast radius".
+Hub and spoke is the primary topology option for Zero Trust Organizations.
+These deployments should have traffic coming in to Azure, going between spokes, or leaving Azure be inspected and only permitted when explicitly allowed.
+Spoke networks should be segmented into smaller islands with their own ingress and egress controls in minimize "blast radius".

 ## Enable Threat protection